If you're anywhere near my age (I'm going to be 50 very soon), you know you need to be investing a sizeable portion of your income.

 But there's another very good reason, and it's stress.

-As a midlifer, I find that stress creaps up very easily these days.
+As a midlifer, I find that stress creeps up very easily these days.

-Work and family pressures, coupled with a growing sense of mortality tends to make me worry a lot about money, and whether it’s working as hard as me.
+Work and family pressures, coupled with a growing sense of mortality tend to make me worry a lot about money, and whether it's working as hard as me.